+In contrast, the successful one-shot generalization in the turn-left experiment on the \textbf{S}implified \textbf{C}omm\textbf{A}I \textbf{N}avigation (SCAN) task reveals the potential of seq2seq recurrent networks in controlled environments \citep{lake2017generalization}.
+Although models are only exposed to the primitive command before, they are able to understand most composed commands of ``\textit{turn left}''.
+One assumption is that models study new commands with a primitive from other action sequences containing the basic action it denotes.
+However, there is still a missing formal exploration to answer the question raised by \citet{lake2017generalization} on page 8 that ``\emph{what are, precisely, the generalization mechanisms that subtend the networks’ success in these experiments}''.

+In this work, as a response to the call, we question whether neural networks are indeed deficient or just conventional learning protocols unable to exploit their full potential \citep{csordas2021devil,dankers-etal-2022-transformer}.
+We revisit the systematic generalization of seq2seq models from a \emph{meaningful learning} perspective \citep{ausubel1963psychology,okebukola1988cognitive,mayer2002rote}.
+Given the idea that humans are used to memorizing concepts in a relational manner, we hypothesize that the success of the turn-left experiment results from the semantic relationships between old concepts and new ones.
+For example, in Figure \ref{figure:scan}, a model can understand the meaning of ``\textit{\textbf{turn left and walk} and jump left}'' from ``\textit{\textbf{walk left} and jump left}'' via the semantic link between two concepts (in bold) since both denote to the same action ``LTURN WALK''.

-In this work, however, we question that whether neural networks are indeed deficient or just conventional learning protocols unable to exploit their full potential \citep{csordas2021devil}.
-Inspired by \emph{meaningful learning} from the field of educational psychology \citep{mayer2002rote}, we revisit systematic generalization and explore \emph{semantic linking}.
-Specifically, we propose augmenting prior knowledge to build relation links between new concepts and existing ones through either \emph{inductive learning} or \emph{deductive learning} as what humans do in meaningful verbal learning \citep{ausubel1963psychology}.
-To elaborate, inductive learning is a bottom-up approach from the more specific to the mode general.
-By introducing new concepts sharing the same context with existing ones in specific samples, we hope the model can capture the underlying semantic connections and thus generalize to novel compositions of new concepts.
-On the contrary, deductive learning is a top-down approach from the mode general to the more specific.
-By involving a rule-like concept dictionary without specific context information, we hope the model can utilize the general cross-lingual supervised signals as anchor points so as to launch the semantic linking.
-We mainly focus on three semantic relationships, namely, lexical variant, co-hyponym, and synonym.
+To validate our hypothesis, we reproduce the one-shot compositional generalization by \emph{semantic linking} that exposes semantic relationships through either \emph{inductive learning} or \emph{deductive learning} \citep{hammerly1975deduction,shaffer1989comparison,thornbury1999teach}.
+On the one hand, by introducing new concepts sharing the same context, we hope the model can capture the underlying semantic connections inductively.
+On the other hand, by involving a rule-like concept dictionary without specific context information, we hope the model can utilize the general cross-lingual supervised signals as anchor points so as to launch the semantic linking deductively.

-Starting from SCAN, our experiments confirm that, with semantic linking, even canonical neural networks can significantly improve its systematic generalization capability.
-Moreover, this holds consistent across two more semantic parsing datasets.
-As an ablation study, we further examine such one-shot compositional generalization and find that both prior knowledge and semantic linking take essential parts.
-Lastly, we extend from toy sets to real data and explain how semantic linking, as data augmentation techniques, benefits models' performance in solving real problems such as machine translation and semantic parsing.